mattwithrow/sandhill/amplify/function/README.md

 ## How it works

-1. **Manual Execution**: The function can be triggered manually or via API calls
+1. **Manual Execution**: The function can be triggered manually via the admin interface
 2. **User Discovery**: Queries all users in the Cognito User Pool
 3. **Verification Check**: Identifies users who are not confirmed and were created more than 24 hours ago
 4. **Cleanup Process**: